 How to Become a Police Officer in Phoenix

-Phoenix, Arizona is the most populous state capital in the United States, with over 1.4 million people.1 A higher population is often linked to higher crime rates, which often creates the need for more law enforcement in a city.
+Phoenix, Arizona is the most populous state capitol in the United States, with over 1.4 million people.1 A higher population is often linked to higher crime rates, which often creates the need for more law enforcement in a city.

 Prospective police officers for the Phoenix Police Department must meet a number of requirements, and the selection process can be lengthy as well as competitive.
 The process for becoming a Phoenix police officer is detailed below.